 Calm deep breathing is your most powerful way to calm yourself and your nervous system.
 With each breath, move your lower ribs slowly in and out.
 Aim for a slow and long inhale and exhale with each breath cycle.
-Let your mind focus on the air moving in an out, not on the 1001 possible worries that will only rev up your already alarmed nervous system.
+For the most calming effect, inhale slowly through your nose, whenever feasible, and exhale slowly through either your nose or mouth.
+Let your mind focus on the air moving in and out, not on the 1001 possible worries that will only rev up your already alarmed nervous system.